swidjaja/parallax-or-sticky-effect/README.md

 ```
 ## Update

-This now includes the styling to make the background image becomes responsive while still maintaing the aspect ratio of the image.
+This now includes the stylings to make the background image becomes responsive while still maintaing the aspect ratio of the image.
 We can achieve this by adding these stylings
 ```
 background-size: cover;
 padding-bottom: < height / width of the image >%